roufamatic/todo-txt-js/README.md

 Usage
 -----
-`TodoTxt.parseFile(str)` treats a string as though it is a file containing many todo items separated by line breaks.
-It returns a specialized object with these properties:
+`TodoTxt.parseFile(str)` treats a string as though it is a file containing many todo items separated by line breaks. `TodoTxt.create()` can be used to create an object without any content.
+Both functions returns a specialized object with these properties:

 * `.length`: Returns the number of items found in the list.
 Blank lines are ignored.